A Safe Place to Stay

 - LEARN MORE -

 The Delores Project operates a trauma-informed care community through shelter as an immediate resonse to homelessness, as well as permanent supportive housing for long-term stability.

 Please note - The Delores Project is NOT a safe house.
 We cannot provide shelter for those fleeing a violent situation.
 Please call the Mile High United Way Hotline at 211 for a list of safe houses.

 The Delores Project operates The Delores Shelter at Arroyo Village, a low barrier, trauma-informed shelter for women and transgender individuals experiencing homelessness.
-Emergency shelter is offered for up to a week at a time on a first-come, first-served basis.
+Emergency shelter is offered on a first-come, first-served basis.

 Guests staying in the emergency shelter receive meals, access to hot showers, bus tickets, access to health services, toiletries, a clean bed, a phone for local calling, limited referrals to community support services and the option to be placed on a wait list for our transitional programs.